SAP/ui5-tooling/rfcs/0006-local-dependency-resolution.md

 **Dependency resolution configuration**
 1. All paths must point to a directory
 1. Symlinks are followed
 1. (Optional) Dependency resolution paths must be relative paths.
 Absolute paths, or paths relative to the home directory (`~`), are not allowed.
-This is to ensure that workspace configuration files are easy to share and to reduce the change of them containing private information like usernames or large directory hierarchies.
+This is to ensure that workspace configuration files are easy to share and to reduce the chance of them containing private information like usernames or large directory hierarchies.

 ### UI5 CLI Enhancements